🆕 Privacy 360: audit-ready reporting for modern privacy enforcement

 Book a 30 min Demo

-Who can submit a data subject request?
+Who can submit a DSAR?

+In some cases, authorized representatives (such as parents or legal guardians) can submit DSARs on someone’s behalf.
 In these cases, it's imperative to verify that the person submitting the DSAR is genuinely doing so on behalf of the data subject.
 Businesses can do this by requesting supporting information and evidence of their relationship (e.g., birth certificates, power of attorney documentation, etc.).

 What’s required in a DSAR response?